silverdog-tech/terraform-module/README.md

-# My awesome TF module
+# My example TF module
 This solves all your infrastructure needs.
 (Just kidding, this is just an example :) )

 ## Usage